-- Within 24 hours of detecting the occurrence of an incident that causes (or may cause) material harm to the environment, the Proponent shall notify the Department and other relevant agencies of the incident. - 3.
+- 2. Within 24 hours of detecting the occurrence of an incident that causes (or may cause) material harm to the environment, the Proponent shall notify the Department and other relevant agencies of the incident. - 3.
 Within 21 days of notifying the Department and other relevant agencies of such an incident, the Proponent shall provide the Department and these agencies with a written report that: - a) Describes the date, time, and nature of the incident; - b) Identifies the cause (or likely cause) of the incident - c) Describes what action has been taken to date: and - d) Describes the proposed measures to address the incident.

 Requirements associated with Schedule 4, Conditions 2 and 3 are referenced in PKCT's EMS and Event Management Procedure.
-There were no reportable incidents of "material harm" across the 2017/2018 reporting period.
+There were no reportable incidents of "material harm" across the 2019/2020 reporting period.
+PKCT's Pollution Incident Response Management Plan was not activated during the period.